|

 agenda of a committee meeting be composed entirely of items which

-are to be discussed in executive session.
-Non-members of American Mensa may observe committee meetings at
+- Non-members of American Mensa may observe committee meetings at

 the discretion of the committee.
 Any observer at a committee meeting